 Test Reviews & Information

 Best known as the creator, editor, and publisher of The Mental Measurements Yearbook (MMY) and Tests in Print (TIP) series, Oscar Buros began an editorship in the late 1930s that would significantly impact the history of the commercial testing industry.
 From the modest origins of a basement in his rented home and with very limited funding available for support, he continued his tireless efforts to publish impartial reviews of commercial tests for over 40 years.
 In 1984 MMY test reviews that had been published only in print form became available through electronic databases generally found in libraries through EBSCO and Ovid/ SilverPlatter.
 Users' accessibility expanded in 2001 when the Buros Center created its own electronic database and search engine where users could purchase reviews of commercially available tests over the internet.
 Test Reviews Online has become a popular tool for users worldwide who may not have access to the printed volumes or electronic databases through their local libraries.
 The pioneering work of Oscar Buros to advance the science and practice of testing continues to this day.
-The Nineteenth Mental Measurements Yearbook (2014) and Tests in Print IX (2016) were published recently.
-A new publication, Pruebas Publicadas en Español appeared in 2013 and publication of a second volume is slated for 2018.
-The Twentieth Mental Measurements Yearbook is scheduled for 2017.
+The Twentieth Mental Measurements Yearbook (2017) and Tests in Print IX (2016) were published recently.
+The second edition in our newest series, Pruebas Publicadas en Español II, appeared in 2018.
+The Twenty-First Mental Measurements Yearbook is scheduled for publication in 2020.
 In addition, Test Reviews Online provides users with updated descriptions and evaluations of tests as soon as the editorial process is complete.

 When the Buros Center for Testing was established in 1994, a new initiative was launched.
 Originally known as the Buros Institute for Assessment Consultation and Outreach, the work of this group reflects an expanded mission that includes evaluating the quality of a wider range of tests.
 Buros’ expert psychometric services focus on propriety testing programs and strive to improve the quality of these programs and validity of the results.
 These tests typically have moderate to high stakes for individuals and include programs in educational assessment, licensure, certification, admissions, and employment.